 Salming sought to follow that policy but occasionally things got out of hand and he entered the fray.

 Salming's second NHL game was at the Spectrum against the Philadelphia Flyers during the height of the "Broad Street Bullies" era.
-Barely seven minutes into the game, he found himself accepting the challenge of Dave "The Hammer" Schultz, the NHL's reigning heavyweight champion.
+Barely seven minutes into the game, he found himself accepting the challenge of Dave "The Hammer" Schultz, the reigning heavyweight champion of the League.

 "That was crazy," Salming said.
 "That was not the only team -- there was a lot of teams that had some crazy guys -- but Philly had more.

 "They had sort of half the team that was completely crazy.
 That was something we knew but I don't think we thought it was going to be so many crazy guys on one team."